rajivbishwokarma/openlane_rtl2gds_sky130/README.md

 #### L1: Utilization factor and aspect ratio
 **Utilization factor refers to how much of the total area of the core are you using to place your logic.**

-For example, if a core has an area of 2 * 2 sq. unit and your logic uses four standard cells, each of area 1 sq. unit, which totals to 4 * 1 sq. unit = 4 sq. unit then your utilization factor can be calculated with the following formula.
+Using the following figure, for example, if a core has an area of 4 * 2 sq. unit and your logic uses four standard cells, each of area 1 sq. unit, which totals to 4 * 1 sq. unit = 4 sq. unit then your utilization factor can be calculated with the following formula.

 ![Rectangle core and square logic](https://github.com/rajivbishwokarma/openlane_rtl2gds_sky130/blob/master/day2/sk1/L1_Utilization_factor_and_aspect_ratio/rectangle_core.jpg "Rectangle core and square logic")